-- A Linux platform programmed with Java and enhanced with its own security mechanisms tuned for a mobile environment - Each application declares which permission it requires at install time. - Android permissions are rights given to applications to allow them to do things like: - directly dialling calls (which may incur tolls), - disclosing the user's private data, or - destroying address books, email, etc.

-- When installed, applications are given a unique UID, and the application will always run as that UID on that particular device.
-The UID of an application is used to protect its data and developers need to be explicit about sharing data with other applications. - Each process is running in its own address space (Dalvik virtual machine). - The developer signs application .apk files, and the package manager verifies them.
+- Linux platform - programmed with Java - enhanced with security mechanisms tuned for a mobile environment - Each application declares which permission it requires at install time. - Android permissions are rights given to applications to allow them to do things like: - directly dialling calls (which may incur tolls), - disclosing the user's private data, or - destroying address books, email, etc. - When installed, applications are given a unique UID, and the application will always run as that UID on that particular device. - The UID of an application is used to protect its data and developers need to be explicit about sharing data with other applications. - Each process is running in its own address space (Dalvik virtual machine). - The developer signs application .apk files, and the package manager verifies them.

+Microsoft Windows 10 Mobile

+Data encryption

+- Support of several cryptographic algorithms, including AES, RSA, SHA1, SHA256, HMACSHA1, HMACSHA256, Rfc2898DeriveBytes - Secure sockets layer (SSL) certificates - The Windows Phone Internet Explorer shows a warning or error if the certificate is not valid or not issued by a trusted authority.

-Microsoft Windows Phone 8
+App management by Windows Phone app platform

-- Data encryption - Support of several cryptographic algorithms, including AES, RSA, SHA1, SHA256, HMACSHA1, HMACSHA256, Rfc2898DeriveBytes - Secure sockets layer (SSL) certificates - The Windows phone internet explorer shows a warning or error if the certificate is not valid or not issued by a trusted authority - App management by Windows Phone app platform - Protect end user experience, especially - Avoid, that apps affect phone experience - Ensure, that a apps are easy to uninstall and that they uninstall completely - No access to the user's information without informing the user - No billable events without getting permission from the user - Application vetting - Apps required to go through the Windows Phone Store to be tested and digitally signed. - Application isolation - Developers use the Silverlight platform where the sandbox concept is used to provide an environment where applications have limited privileges.
+- Protect end user experience, especially - Avoid that apps affect phone experience - Ensure that apps are easy to uninstall and that they uninstall completely - No access to a user's information without informing the user - No billable events without getting permission from the user - Application vetting - Apps required to go through the Windows Phone Store to be tested and digitally signed - Application isolation - Developers use the Silverlight platform where the sandbox concept is used to provide an environment where applications have limited privileges.